 Core faculty positions

-Multiple searches are now active to recruit core faculty in computer science (CS) and in artificial intelligence and decision making (AI+D).
+Multiple searches to recruit core faculty in computer science (CS) and in artificial intelligence and decision making (AI+D) will be active in the upcoming academic year.
 Faculty in these positions will be appointed in the Department of Electrical Engineering and Computer Science (EECS), which jointly reports to the Schwarzman College of Computing and the School of Engineering.

 Shared faculty positions

-One search will occur with each of the five schools at MIT, in three of the strategic areas.
-Interested candidates should follow the application instructions outlined in each job listing.
+Searches will occur with each of the five schools at MIT, in the following strategic areas.
 Links to active job postings will be added on a rolling basis.

-Social, Economic, and Ethical Implications of Computing and Networks will undertake two searches, one with the Department of Linguistics and Philosophy in the School of Humanities, Arts, and Social Sciences, and one with the MIT Sloan School of Management.
+Social, Economic, and Ethical Implications of Computing and Networks.
+Associated schools: School of Humanities, Arts and the Social Sciences and MIT Sloan School of Management.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.
 View MIT’s full policy on nondiscrimination.